bike advocacy, bicycle tour, bicycle safety

 3. Find available (donated) warehouse space to store the bikes collected.

 4. Start a campaign to collect enough useable bikes, (400-500), bike tools, spare parts and accessories to fill a 40 ft high cube container. accessories.
-Partnering with churches, civic organizations, return Peace Corps Volunteer groups, bike clubs, schools and businesses can be helpful to round up more bikes.
+Partnering with churches, civic organizations, service clubs, return Peace Corps Volunteer groups, bike clubs, schools and businesses can be helpful to round up more bikes.

 5. After you have about half the bikes start a campaign to raise the money for the shipping.
 A companion strategy is to ask everybody who is donating a bike to also donate a $10 or $5 "administrative fee".
 (In the U.S., if you have non-profit status with the IRS, all of these donations are tax-deductible.)